 (b) where the market rules are available under regulation 6(8) or 8.

-(8) The Authority must make a copy of amending rules made by the Minister available on a website maintained by the Authority.
+(8) The Coordinator must make a copy of amending rules made by the Minister available on a website maintained by, or on behalf of, the Coordinator.

 (9) Market rules made by the Minister must be laid before each House of Parliament within 10 sitting days of that House next following their notification in the Gazette.

 [Regulation 6 amended: Gazette 20 Sep 2019 p.
-3384-5.]
+3384-5; SL 2021/2 r.
+14.]

 7. Amending market rules